 Socialism Now a Central Theme for 2020

 Although the immigration fight will continue to dominate the headlines, Trump’s El Paso rally will not be reported on in the way most had likely anticipated.
 Rather than being all about the ideological divide between the two views of how to deal with migrants, the tone of the rally was far more colored by the ideological divide between the rising radical socialist left and the rest of the nation.

 Trump has thrown down the gauntlet and challenged all of his potential 2020 opponents.
 They must either bow to their more extreme supporters and openly embrace socialism or move back towards more rational policy stances and risk losing the support of the growing radical faction.
 Democrats, of course, are desperately hoping they can break Trump with investigations so that they do not have to enter the trap he has set for them.
-It is going to be a fascinating two years.We value your comments!
-Please weigh in on our comment section below.
+It is going to be a fascinating two years.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com